sethigris/haelixe/README.md

 ![Axiom Logo](/logo-removebg-preview.png)

-**A bare-metal, tiny deep learning engine in Rust with cross-platform GPU acceleration.**
+**A bare-metal, experimental deep learning engine in Rust with cross-platform GPU acceleration.**

 Axiom is a high-performance, educational deep learning framework built entirely from scratch.
 Unlike frameworks that wrap C++ or CUDA, Axiom leverages pure Rust for its core CPU compute engine and uses the `wgpu` crate to dispatch WGSL compute shaders to Vulkan, Metal, and DirectX backends.